 This is similar to the linear model, but here both the first click and the last is given a weighting of 40% and the intermediate, the remaining 20% share.

 Time-based (Time Decay)

 This attribution follows the approach for those channels that shows the total number of Google AdWords interactions (ad clicks, ad impressions) which assisted/helped in completing a conversion.

 The algorithmic attribution model offered by Google Adwords is ‘Data-Driven Attribution Model’.
 Data-driven looks at all the clicks on your search ads, then it compares the click paths of customers who convert vs. the click path of customers who don’t.
-The model identifies patterns of clicks that lead to conversions and then they basically overlay that onto your campaigns they tell you how valuable your campaigns are based on this wide array of search behaviour.
+The model identifies patterns of clicks that lead to conversions and then they basically overlay that onto your campaigns they tell you how valuable your campaigns are based on this wide array of search behavior.

 Which of these models is the best for the respective business model can of course also be the basis for many discussions in the company.
-To get an overview of the possible new distribution, you can test attribution modelling for a defined period of time in your AdWords account.
+To get an overview of the possible new distribution, you can test attribution modeling for a defined period of time in your AdWords account.
 This can be accessed in the “Tools” tab.